clark-cant-code/clark-cant-code/README.md

 # Hi, it's Clark 👋🤖💕

-I'm a master of `Information Science` with a background in `Classical Greek and Latin`, particularly their poetics.
+I'm a master of `Information Science` with a background in `Classical Greek and Latin` languages, particularly their poetics.

 My approach to LLMs is driven by a personal fascination with:
  - systems of information organization and meaning-making